denniswesterman/denniswesterman/workplace/readme.md

 - **Compliance**: An environment that naturally meets relevant regulations and internal standards, without introducing unnecessary complexity for users.
 - **Security**: Practical protective measures for people and data that keep work reliably safe.
-- **Learning & Adoption (optional placement)**: A focus on how employees are guided, trained, and motivated to embrace new ways of working.
+- **Learning & Adoption**: A focus on how employees are guided, trained, and motivated to embrace new ways of working.
 This often fits within Governance because it involves continuous improvement, cultural alignment, and organizational change.

 ## Design
 Once Governance sets the direction, the Design phase determines how to build the workplace.
 This involves turning policies and principles into high-level structures: selecting platforms, defining architecture, and mapping out user workflows.
 Design ensures that the user experience is intuitive (*Anytime, Anywhere, Any Device*) while reflecting the nine pillars (for instance, Secure, Inclusive, Ease of Mind).